23 FAQs about commercial disputes

 - Will I have to appear as a witness in a commercial dispute court case?

 - Do I need a barrister to represent me in a commercial dispute court case?

 - How long will the court hearing take in a commercial dispute?

-- How will a judgment against me be enforced in a commercial dispute, or if I have a judgment in my favour, how do I enforce it?
+- How will a judgement against me be enforced in a commercial dispute, or if I have a judgement in my favour, how do I enforce it?